theopmw/recipe-box/README.md

 - Add a way for users to be able to comment on recipes
 - Add ability for users to generate an easily printable version of a recipe
 - Add a way for users to easily be able to share recipes on social media or via email
-- Add functional newletter to email users weekly/monthly recipes
+- Add functional newsletter to email users weekly/monthly recipes

 ## **UX**